DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/sorting.md

 .embedded-demo({ "path": "grid-sorting/custom-sorting", "showThemeSelector": true })

+## Custom Sorting Control

+You can use your own sorting control by overriding the `sortingComponent` property of the [TableHeaderRow](../reference/table-header-row.md) plugin.

+.embedded-demo({ "path": "grid-sorting/custom-sorting-control", "showThemeSelector": true })

 ## Remote Sorting

 You can perform remote grouping by handling sorting state changes, generating a request, and sending it to the server.